garylirocks/quickrefs/azure-storage.markdown

 - Auditing access

-  Using the built-in Storage Analytics service, which logs every operation in real time.
+  Using the built-in "Storage Analytics" service, which logs every operation in real time.

 ### Endpoints